Unboxed-Software/solana-course/content/hello-world-program.md

 # Demo

-Lets practice what we’ve learned by creating a basic program that will print "Hello world!" to the program log.
+Let's practice what we’ve learned by creating a basic program that will print "Hello world!" to the program log.
 We will build our program using Solana Playground, a tool that allows you to write and deploy Solana programs from the browser.

 Click [here](https://beta.solpg.io/) to open Solana Playground.
 Next, delete everything in the default `lib.rs` file and create a Playground wallet.